Cotalker/documentation/docs/documentation/client/groups.md

 - **Reply**: Send a message with the original message and author embedded.
 Only the first three lines of the original message will be displayed.
 You can reply to more than one message at a time.
 You can respond to anything sent through the chat, i.e., files, media, surveys, etc.
 - **Copy**: Copy text messages to your clipboard.
 - **Delete**: Delete a message you have sent.
-This option is available only for a limited time after you have sent the message.
+This option is available only up to 24 hours after you have sent the message.

 _Examples of replies to text, video, and surveys, respectively:_
 <img alt="chat response text" className="img_sizing item shadow--tl" src={useBaseUrl('img/client_groups_chatresponse_03.png')} />